 A clean technique is the silent variable behind every clean protocol#

 The peptide-research community spends enormous attention on dose, timing, and stacking.
 It spends far less on the mechanics of getting the compound into tissue consistently.
 The literature is clear that technique variance, not compound variance, is often the larger source of noise in a self-administered protocol.
 Match the angle to the tissue, rotate across a postcard-sized field, keep the sequence sterile, and log every site.
-Then, and only then, can the protocol layer be evaluated honestly.
+Then, and only then, can the protocol layer be evaluated honestly, as part of the broader picture of what peptide therapy involves.

 To plan a cycle around a repeatable technique baseline, register a free Klarovel account, use the peptide calculator to lock dose math before the first injection, and review how Klarovel works for the full research-context framing.